mwabbas888/Airline-Loyalty-Program-Analysis/README.md

 ## Data Overview & Preparation

-The analysis was conducted using two pre-structured datasets: `horizon_alliance_data.xlsx` and `equator_alliance_data.xlsx`.
+The analysis was conducted using two pre-structured datasets: `Horizon Alliance.xlsx` and `EQUATOR Alliance.xlsx`.
 These datasets were provided in a ready-to-analyze format, containing historical Reward Flights data with key performance indicators over a monthly time series from January 2023 to December 2024.

 **Key Data Attributes:**
 * Passenger volumes (`PSJ Volume`)